 The environment we live in is continually changing.
 Our bodies change every day, but yet some things seem like they remain unchanged.
 It is the Ego that perpetuates the illusion that we cannot change.
 But, change is easy if we learn how to observe and transform.

-Self-observation is a skill.
-It involves learning to observe thoughts without judgment.
+Self-observation is a skill set that we can learn.
+It starts with learning to observe our thoughts without judgment.
 To do this, we must first distinguish between our thoughts and silence.
-We only reach silence when we can cease our internal chatter.
+We only reach stillness when we can cease our internal chatter.
 We do this through proper meditation.
 Then, we can observe the Ego.
 When we disengage the Ego, the real you can show up.
 When the real you is present, change is easy.

 Ego-Edification Vs. Ego-Identification

 When you identify with Ego, you say, “I wish I hadn’t done that.”
-You overreact to situations.
+Perhaps you find yourself overreacting to situations.
 It feels like you aren’t in control.
 And that is the truth.
 Many people who live in this state say things like, that’s just me.
 I can’t change who I am.
 And, to some extent, this is true.
 They think they are their Ego because they have never learned to see it as a tool of consciousness.